freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Experiment.md

 ## Experiment.AddLocator(Locator) Method

-The method which adds a Locator object to the Dictionary collection associating Locator objects with their ids.
+The function which adds a `Locator` object to `locatorDict` collection and reports on the result

 ```csharp
 public bool AddLocator(HurPsyLib.Locator loc);